michellemlin/ClinicalTranscriptLink/README.md

 - `metadataExtract` : a function that allows users to extract metadata from from clinical data

-- `SurvivalMapVis` : a function that allows users to conduct survival analysis using package `survival`
+- `mergeClinicalRNA` : a function that allows users to merge the clinical dataset with the RNASeq dataset

-- `survivalExplore` : a function that allows users to explore metadata through visualisations
+- `survivalAnalyse` : a function that allows for analysis of survival rates

+- `heatmapGenerate` : a function to create a heatmap of gene expression based on clinical features

+- `integrityCheckClinical` : a function to check integrity of datasets

+- `runClinicalTranscriptLink` : a function to run the Shiny App

 ![](./MichellePackageOverview.png)